 Later they collaborated to open studios and galleries at the Reef Marina in Port Douglas.
 When those spaces were closed they organised the 'Windows Project' at the Marina, displaying high quality artworks in the windows of empty shops and meeting regularly with interested members of the public.

 Since those days the group has tried to engage in at least one group project each year.
 As part of Port Douglas Village Carnivale in May 2015, artists collaborated with a group of British musicians to develop their newest CD, 'In Paradise'.
 Here's that story.

 They then decided to formalise their relationship by becoming an incorporated group and started planning for an exhibition to be held in 2016.
 Much as they would have loved to hold such an event at their old exhibition space, the iconic Sugar Wharf building in Port Douglas, that has now become so popular for weddings that it is impossible to book as an exhibition venue for more than a couple of days!

 Their second choice, but an excellent one, was the Tanks Arts Centre in Cairns, a venue that relates extremely well to their chosen subject, situated as it is in the Cairns Botanic Gardens.
 And so, 'Gondwana's Garden' started to evolve.

-Twenty established artists from the Port Douglas/Cairns/Tablelands area of North Queensland, including Port Douglas Artists members, were invited to be part of the exhibition and, after months of preparation the project is soon to be launched.
+Twenty established artists from the Port Douglas/Cairns/Tablelands area of North Queensland, including Port Douglas Artists members, were invited to be part of the exhibition and, after months of preparation the project was launched.

 Artists were chosen, initially, because of their involvement with this website, because of their professionalism and because the organisers felt that their work would lend interest and balance to the whole.

 There were painters, printmakers and sculptors, working in a variety of mediums such as paint, ink, glass, fibre and clay.
-New, highly skilled, members have joined the group so we're growing in the best way possible!
+New, highly skilled, members joined joined the group so we're growing in the best way possible!